Skip to main content

 validate()

-The Validator listens to commands added to the CommandManager and runs the set of callbacks registered for the action.
+The Validator listens to commands added to the stack of the linked CommandManager and runs the set of validation callbacks whenever a command with one of the registered actions is detected.

 validator.validate('add', () => { /* ... */ });